A gallery model for affine flag varieties via chimney retractions: Preliminaries

 For any root $\alpha\in\Phi$, any $k \in \Z$, and any $w\in\sW$, we denote by $\alpha^{k,w}$ the closed half-space of $V$ bounded by the hyperplane $H_{\alpha, k}$ that contains a subsector of the Weyl chamber $\Cw_w$.
 In particular, for any $k \in \Z$ the half-space $\alpha^{k,\id}$ contains a subsector of the dominant Weyl chamber $\Cf$, and $\alpha^{k,w_0}$ contains a subsector of the antidominant Weyl chamber $\Cfm$.
 The group $\aW$ acts naturally on the set $\{ \alpha^{k,w} \mid k \in \Z, w \in \sW \}$ via $(t^\mu u) \cdot \alpha^{k,w} = (u\alpha)^{k+\langle u\alpha, \mu\rangle, uw}$, where $\mu \in R^\vee$ and $u \in \sW$.

 Now let $X$ be an affine building of type $(W,S)$.
-For any apartment $\App$ of $X$ we may fix an identification of $\App$ with $V$ such that we may talk about hyperplanes, alcoves, Weyl chambers and so on in $\App$.
-We will usually refer to half-spaces of $\App$ determined by hyperplanes as half-apartments.
+We regard $X$ as a simplicial complex, and for any apartment $\App$ of $X$ we may fix an identification of $\App$ with $V$ such that we may talk about hyperplanes, alcoves, Weyl chambers and so on in $\App$.
+We will usually refer to the closed half-spaces of $\App$ determined by hyperplanes as \emph{half-apartments}.